-What is resilience building in response to climate change?
+What is Resilience Building in Response to Climate Change?

-We think of this manual as a first step in developing successful adaptation strategies for natural systems conservation.
-The chapters outline the significant features of each biome, what threats are already affecting these biomes, likely affects of climate change to each biome, possible strategies for increasing resilience within the particular biome and finally offer suggestions and examples of how these strategies might be implemented.
+We think of this manual as a small first step in developing successful adaptation strategies for natural systems conservation.
+The chapters outline the significant features of each biome, what threats are already affecting these biomes, likely affects of climate change on each biome, possible strategies for increasing resilience within the particular biome and finally offer suggestions and examples of how these strategies might be implemented.